Skip to content

 Customization

-In addition to the default data correlation features, Guance supports more flexible user-defined view correlations.
+Guance product, in addition to the default data correlation functionality, also supports more flexible user-defined view correlations.

 Custom Correlation

-Management - Built-in Views - User Views - Create View, supporting five fields corresponding to different data:
+Management - Built-in Views - User Views - Create View, supports five fields, corresponding to different data:

 • service (trace service)